wcchin/colouringmap/README.md

 plt.show()
 ```

-colouringmap.theme_mapping has three main functions: colouring_sequence (colouring based on a series of statistic numbers), colouring_category (based on a pre-defined category, or named categories), and simple_mapping.
+colouringmap.theme_mapping has four main functions: colouring_sequence and colouring_list (colouring based on a series of statistic numbers, _sequence take a gdf and a column name as the input, _list take a list as input), colouring_category (based on a pre-defined category, or named categories), and simple_mapping.

 colouringmap.breaking_levels has a main function: get_levels, which take one list of values (with some other arguments like method, N, cuts), and return two lists: the level_list and cuts point values.